 If you don’t feel like carrying your luggage on a water bus, you can also opt for one of the hotels close to Piazzale Roma.
 That way, you can simply walk there from your car.

 Here are some of the best hotels in Venice close to Piazzale Roma:

 - Hotel Santa Chiara (100m from the car parking at Piazzale Roma and by the water)

 - AC Hotel Venezia by Marriott (120m from the car parking at Piazzale Roma, but not at the water)

 - Hotel Gardena (300m from Piazzale Roma or from the Railway Station – a beautiful hotel in a very good location)

 - Hotel Carlton On The Grand Canal (700m from Piazzale Roma and just across the canal from the Railway Station)

 If you are flying to Venice, I recommend to only rent a car after you visit the city.
 The same when you’re flying out of Venice – return the car when you get to Venice.
 That will save you money on car hire but also on car parking.

 If you are looking to rent a car in Italy, I recommend this car booking search engine.
 It makes it very easy to compare the prices of different car rental companies and find the best deal for your trip.
-Furthermore, they also have very good insurance options (much cheaper than buying from the car hire company directly) and excellent cancelation policy.
-When we rent a car abroad, we usually book via this website.
+Furthermore, they also have very good insurance options (much cheaper than buying from the car hire company directly) and an excellent cancelation policy.
+When we rent a car abroad, we always book via this website.